CALCULATE YOUR SIP RETURNS

 • An RSI below 30 indicates that the stock is in oversold territory.

 The RSI helps find the trend formations.
 If the RSI is trending upward while the price is also moving upward, it confirms a bullish trend; the opposite is true for bearish trends.
-It’s also used to spot divergences where the price movement differs from the RSI direction, indicating potential trend reversals.
+It is also used to spot divergences where the price movement differs from the RSI direction, indicating potential trend reversals.

 True reversal signals are rare, making it difficult to differentiate them from misleading ones.
-For example, a false positive might occur if a bullish crossover is followed by a significant price decline.
+For example, a false positive may occur if a bullish crossover is followed by a significant price decline.
 Conversely, a false negative might happen if a bearish crossover leads to a significant price rise.

 2. Moving Average Convergence Divergence (MACD) Indicator